Hutheesing family: Harkunwar Bai and descendants

-When the construction of the Hutheesing Jain temple was nearing completion, and preparations were afoot for its grand consecration, the need was felt for a suitable Dharamshala to accommodate the expected visitors.
-It occurred to Harkunwar Bai that a Derasar or Jain monastery should be built, which would accommodate the visitors in the first instance and then serve as a center of the Jain faith for all time to come. she decided to build a Derasar, or Jain monastery in the city.
-The presence of such an institution would add luster and virtue to the beauty of the temple.
-She mentioned her wishes to her sons, and they readily agreed that it was an excellent idea, and the Dharmanath Derasar was duly built and endowed by them, and its consecration was held a couple of days before the consecration of the temple.
-The Derasar is situated in the Nisha Pol precinct of Ahmedabad, in the near vicinity of the Hutheesing temple.
+When the temple was almost completed, Bai decided that a Derasar, or Jain monastery, should be built in the city, which would accommodate visitors during the consecration of the temple and thereafter serve as a centre of the Jain faith.
+Her sons agreed, and they built and endowed the Dharmanath Derasar; its consecration was held a couple of days before the consecration of the temple.
+The is situated in the Nisha Pol precinct of Ahmedabad, in the near vicinity of the Hutheesing temple.

 Harkunvar Bai, who had been much younger than her husband, lived to old age.
 After the death of her husband, as a pious Indian widow, she wore only plain white cotton sarees for the rest of her life, entirely gave up all jewelry and ornamentation, and spent a large portion of her waking hours in prayer.
 She later built two further temples, on a smaller scale, within one kilometer from her house in Ahmedabad.
 These are the Sambhavnath and Chintamani Parshvanath temples in the Zaveriwad neighbourhood of Ahmedabad.
 She commissioned the construction of a Gaushala or animal shelter for aged cattle and other animals.
 She constructed Piaos and Sada-varta shelters near certain Jain temples, where basic food, cool water and a shady shelter were provided free to pilgrims and devotees.
 She constructed and endowed a Dharamshala, or free pilgrims' inn, at Samet Shikhar, a center of Jain pilgrimage located in distant Jharkhand.
 She organized and funded pilgrimages for poor Jain families of Ahmedabad to travel to Samet Shikhar.
 She donated funds towards building the Ahmedabad Civil Hospital.
 She also built a school for girls— the Maganlal Karamchand Girls' School in Ahmedabad in 1850, when the general public was still not in favor of female education.
 Her pious charities, good works and personal austerity made her a figure of veneration among the people of Ahmedabad.

 The family trade included wooden furniture in association with Lockwood de Forest, which was a rage in the US then, and kundan jewellery to Tiffany's in the US.

 Ahmedabad Wood Carving Company was set up in 1881 by an American interior decorator, Lockwood de Forest, in association with Maganbhai Hutheesing to export wooden furniture, carved doors, cabinets, picture frames etc.

 The family became known for its marital alliances.
 They are related to the Kasturbhai Lalbhai family as well as Jawaharlal Nehru.
 Krishna Nehru Hutheesing was married to Gunottam P. Hutheesing, (nicknamed Raja).